rezangeles/Manhattan-Vacation-Rentals---Investment-Analysis-Airbnb-/README.md

 - Use the revenue_earned benchmark to set pricing; top listings must use a dynamic pricing strategy tied to observed booking frequency
 - Allocate capital toward 1 BR units first, then supplement with 2 BR units where demand supports higher ADRs (average daily rate), and put a limit on studio outside Midtown
-- **Refresh the 30-day revenue rollup monthly; monitor shifts and changes in rankings and bedroom popularity
+  **Refresh the 30-day revenue rollup monthly; monitor shifts and changes in rankings and bedroom popularity.

+**Future Improvements:**
+- Automate data updates -connect to live rental listings or Airbnb data to keep the analysis current.
+- Add predictive modeling -forecast occupancy rates, rental income, or price trends over time.
+- Include neighborhood-level insights -analyze factors such as walkability, proximity to touristy spots/amenities/popular restaurants or poocket areas
+- Integrate seasonal analsysis -compare similar listings in the area of identify pricing and demand trends.
+- Visualize risk factors -identify challenges on property maintenance costs, vacancy rates, or zoning restrictions.

 <img width="663" height="709" alt="image" src="https://github.com/user-attachments/assets/1f34b809-81f5-4593-bd92-a975a0ce2c4a" />